vlajos/misspell-fixer/README.md

 * `-o` Verbose mode: shows progress (prints a dot for each file scanned, a comma for each file fix iteration/file.)
 * `-d` Debug mode: shows all steps of the core logic.

-By default only a subset of rules are enabled (around 100).
+By default only a subset of rules is enabled (around 100).
 You can enable more rules with the following options:

 * `-u` Enable less safe rules.
 (Manual review's importance is more significant...)
 (Around ten rules.)
 * `-g` Enable rules to convert British English to US English.
 (These rules aren't exactly typos but sometimes they can be useful.)
 (Around ten rules.)